i5possible/tdd/Readme.md

 ### Requirement
 - should act the same as parking lot
 - A smart parking boy will park to the parking lot which have more capacity.
-- When the capacity is the same, he will park by parking lot order.
+- When the capacity is the same, e will park car according to the parking lot order.

 ### Tasking List
 - should park to the parking lot B if parking lot B has more capacity than parking lot A
 - should park to the parking lot A if parking lot A has more capacity than parking lot B
 - should park to the parking lot A if the the parking lots have the same capacity.

+## Section 4

+### Requirement
+- should act the same as parking lot
+- A super parking boy will park to the parking lot have more vacant ratio.
+- When the vacant ratio is the same, he will park car to the one have more capacity.
+- When the vacant ratio and the capacity is the same, he will park car according to the parking lot order.